Civic Virtue: Exile

 The fountain was installed in Kew Gardens, at Queens Boulevard and Union Turnpike, beside the new Borough Hall.
 It was unveiled on May 29, 1941.

 The fountain was the site of a 1972 feminist movement demonstration.
 In 1987, Queens's first woman president, Claire Shulman, proposed that the statue be moved: "A municipal building is not an appropriate place for a statue that portrays women as evil and treacherous."

 The marble sculpture and fountain deteriorated markedly, but Queens did not have the money to restore it.

 Former Congressman Anthony Weiner, in the first public event of his unsuccessful campaign for mayor of New York City, held a press conference at the fountain on February 25, 2011.
 He decried its depiction of women and demanded its removal, even its sale on Craigslist.
 Green-Wood Cemetery agreed to accept it.
 The sculpture group, without the pedestal and pool of the Angelina Crane Fountain, was removed from Queens Borough Hall on December 15, 2012, and relocated to the cemetery grounds in Brooklyn.

+Some feminists have proposed "reversing" the statue, replacing the man with a woman, possibility with Liberty and with naked men representing a sex offender and a murderer.